IDENTIFY YOUR PUBLIC IP ADDRESS

 Here are three IP addresses, with their corresponding domain names.
 Both the IP address and domain name URL can be used to connect to the same web server:

-Your internet access provider has a large group of IP addresses to lend out, when you sign-up with an internet access provider, they assign one to your internet router.
+Your internet access provider has a large pool of IP addresses to lend out, when you sign-up with an internet access provider, they assign a public IP address to your home cable modem (sometimes coloquial called a router, even though you may or may not have a seperate router sitting behind your cable modem).

-The internet governing body has quietly been upgrading this IP Addressing scheme to allow for an almost unlimited number of IP addresses.
+The internet governing body has quietly been upgrading this IP addressing scheme to allow for nearly an unlimited number of IP addresses.
 This new IP scheme is called IP 6 (pronounced Eye Pea Six).